ParticularLabs/NServiceBus.FileBasedRouting/README.md

 # NServiceBus.FileBasedRouting

 NOTE: The `NServiceBus.FileBasedRouting` Preview has been retired and is archived.
 See all retired Previews [here](https://docs.particular.net/previews/#retired-previews).
+The repository is now archived.
+The package maintenance has been transferred to Tim Bussmann and the development is going to continue on [his fork](https://github.com/timbussmann/NServiceBus.FileBasedRouting).

 An alternative approach to configure message routing information and event subscribers via XML file.
 The routing file can be configured once and then shared across all endpoints for easier routing and publish/subscribe management.